mend/renovate-ce-ee/docs/configuration-gitlab.md

 #### Enabling Renovate

-To enable Renovate on your test repository, simply add the bot user you created to the project with "Developer" permissions.
+To enable Renovate on your test repository, add the bot user you created to the project with "Developer" permissions.
+Remember to add a webhook with "Issue events" to the repository if you wish to enable interactive dashboard issues.

 Adding Renovate as a Developer to a repository cause a system hook to be sent to Renovate which in turn enqueues a job for the Renovate Worker.
 The repository should receive an onboarding PR immediately after.